UN says 'famine is imminent' in northern Gaza as Israel launches another raid on the main hospital

 “It’s still possible to turn this around but there has to be a cease-fire and there has to be massive amounts of food aid to flow consistently, and people need to have access to clean water and health care,” he said.

-Northern Gaza, including Gaza City, was the first target of the invasion and suffered widespread destruction.
+Northern Gaza, including Gaza City, was the first target of the invasion and entire neighborhoods have been obliterated.
 It is now the epicenter of Gaza's humanitarian catastrophe, with many residents reduced to eating animal feed.
 At least 20 people, mostly children, have died from malnutrition and dehydration in the north, the Health Ministry said earlier this month.

-Airdrops by the U.S. and other nations continue, while deliveries on a new sea route have begun, but aid groups say it's essential that Israel open up more ground routes and ease restrictions to meet the mounting humanitarian needs.
+Airdrops by the U.S. and other nations continue, while deliveries on a new sea route have begun, but aid groups say it's essential that Israel open up more land routes and ease restrictions.
 The WFP report said airdrops account for a "negligible share" of aid compared with what is brought in on trucks.

 Israeli authorities say they place no limits on the entry of aid and accuse U.N. bodies of failing to distribute it in a timely manner.
 Aid groups say distribution is impossible in much of Gaza because of ongoing hostilities, the difficulty of coordinating with the military and the breakdown of law and order.

+Alex de Waal, the executive director of the World Peace Foundation at Tufts University and an expert on global famines, said Israel has had “ample warning" that if it continued to launch massive operations that destroy key infrastructure, displace large numbers of people and obstruct aid operations, the results would be catastrophic.

+"In failing to change course, it is culpable for these deaths,” he said.

-Ahead of the report's release, EU foreign policy chief Josep Borrell said it was up to Israel to facilitate more aid by streamlining procedures.
+Ahead of the report's release, EU foreign policy chief Josep Borrell said it was up to Israel to facilitate more aid.

 “Israel has to do it.
 It is not a question of logistics.
 It is not because the United Nations has not provided enough support,” he said.
 “Trucks are stopped.
 People are dying, while the land crossings are artificially closed.”